-If unique is true (the default), duplicate values are not stored.
-When eliminating duplicate values, any construction variables that end with the string PATH keep the left-most unique value.
-All other construction variables keep the right-most unique value.
-If unique is false, values are added even if they are duplicates.
+If unique is true (the default), duplicate values are not retained.
+In case of duplication, any construction variable names that end in PATH keep the left-most value so the path search order is not altered.
+All other construction variables keep the right-most value.
+If unique is false, values are appended even if they are duplicates.

-Add an optimization flag to \$CCFLAGS.

 '''

-env.MergeFlags('-O3')
+Add an optimization flag to $CCFLAGS.

+'''

+'''

+env.MergeFlags({'CCFLAGS': '-O3'})

 Combine the flags returned from running pkg-config with an optimization

 flag and merge the result into the construction variables.

 env.MergeFlags(['!pkg-config gtk+-2.0 --cflags', '-O3'])

 Combine an optimization flag with the flags returned from running pkg-config

-twice and merge the result into the construction variables.
+for two distinct packages and merge into the construction variables.

 env.MergeFlags(

 [

 '-O3',

 '!pkg-config gtk+-2.0 --cflags --libs',

 '!pkg-config libpng12 --cflags --libs',

 ]

 )

 '''